 - 1. Context-free interpretation: The ontological commitment of each proposition should be interpretable without any other contextual data.
 This is achieved on one side by the global identification of individuals; on the other side it requires appropriate design of the ontology.
 E.g. an instance of a property "creator_birth_date" with domain "man-made object" cannot be interpreted without another property "creator"; a proposition "Martin.has role: buyer" cannot be understood without a sales event etc..
 These would be bad models.
 The advantage of context-free propositions as intermediate step for data transformation and merging should be obvious: The global identifiers are the "fix points" around which directly related information can be compiled without other processing. - 2.
-Alternative views: The model should be able to capture multiple alternative propositions about any fact, e.g. alternative birth dates for people whose actual birth date is debatable.
+Alternative views: The model should be able to capture multiple alternative propositions about any fact, e.g. alternative birth dates for the birth of some twins.
 This is mandatory for historical data.
 The example demonstrates also that this a design principle: The birth event must be explicitly modeled to render the intended meaning by context free propositions.
+The birth is shared by two persons.
+Any other model would require logical constraints.
+The actual qualification of propositions by their source has been taken out of the scope of the CRM work (one can use e.g. RDF reification), as well as operators to argue about the existence and non-existence of individuals or property instances.
 The compilation of alternative propositions at well-defined points is a great help for subsequent reasoning.
 One of the more expressive examples of reasoning about historical contradictions is the Union List of Artist Names (ULAN) [23], which has tried to consolidate life data of more than 100.000 artists by compiling all alternative data and expert opinions, opinions on opinions etc. - 3.
-Appropriate granularity: The model should make hidden concepts explicit to allow for extensions.
-If we want to integrate documentation about works of an artist with a report about his birth, the usual properties "birth_date", "birth_place" are inappropriate.
+Appropriate granularity: The model should make hidden concepts explicit to cater for extensions.
+If we want to integrate documentation about works of an artist with a report about its birth, the usual properties "birth_date", "birth_place" are inappropriate.
 The hidden, intermediate concept "birth" should have been made explicit beforehand.
 Under this view, instantiation of a property "birth_date" is no more an elementary proposition.
 Indeed, as shown later, this notion of "elementary propositions" is not completely application independent for property instances (binary relations). - 4.
-An ontology should require the minimal ontological commitment sufficient to support the intended knowledge sharing activities.
-This overlaps and competes with principle 2. and 3. above, however, we strictly avoid underspecification for that purpose, like the Dublin Core concept of "resource".
+We support also Gruber's principle of "minimal ontological commitment: An ontology should require the minimal ontological commitment sufficient to support the intended knowledge sharing activities."
+This overlaps with principle 2. and 3. above: Gruber argues for this principle "...allowing...freedom to specialize and instantiate the ontology as needed".
+However, we strictly avoid underspecification for that purpose, like the Dublin Core concept of "resource", which violates the clarity principle.